The Quranic Universal Library speaks of four variants of Madina-UT:

 Anyhow they are close to

-Dār al-Maʿrifah (grey = mute, red = very long, orange = long, green = nasal, blue = clear ....) and sign that are in a grey box must be ognored when no pause is made (again: as in later DaM)
+Dār al-Maʿrifah (grey = mute, red = very long, orange = long, green = nasal, blue = clear ....) and sign that are in a grey box must be ignored when no pause is made (again: as in later DaM)

-the same pages as printed:
+the same pages as printed in Madina:

 There are two more maṣāḥif on the net.